 It means that the fruit blocks (inhibits) the enzyme from working.
-Eating or drinking grapefruit, noni, or pomegranate can cause adverse effects on drug metabolism, either increasing the efficiency of the drug or decreasing the effect.
+Eating or drinking grapefruit, noni, or pomegranates can cause adverse effects on drug metabolism, either increasing the efficiency of the drug or decreasing the effect.

 Interestingly, the CYP3A4 enzyme is naturally more active in women than in men.